-This well-known UK Building Society completed the takeover of an equally well-known competitor.
+This well-known UK financial institution completed the takeover of an equally well-known competitor.

 The Board’s challenge was to identify a positioning, proposition and product range for each of the two brands that would enable both to sit side by side on the high street without cannibalising each other’s business or customer base.

-Brandspeak conducted 20 focus groups and 10 employee workshops across the two brands.
+Brandspeak conducted a total of 20 focus groups and 10 employee workshops across the two brands.

-The qualitative work was followed by a comprehensive quantitative programme of quantitative research with both customers and employees in order to establish the benchmarks against which both brands would be compared during future, on-going brand tracking.
+The qualitative work was followed by a comprehensive programme of quantitative research with both customers and employees, in order to establish awareness and satisfaction benchmarks for ongoing monitoring.

 The research was also used as the basis for a series of animated videos to be shown internally as part of several training programmes that were created during the period of the merger and consolidation.